 Mr. Gilbert has been a member of the Board since September 2007 and is a Professional Petroleum Engineer with over 40 years' experience in both the Canadian and international oil and gas industries.
-Mr. Gilbert serves as a director of several energy related public entities in addition to Falcon including AltaGas Ltd., White Cap Resources Inc. and Cequence Energy Ltd. He is also currently a Managing Director of JOG Capital Inc. a private equity oil and gas investment firm located in Calgary, Alberta.
+Mr. Gilbert serves as a director of several energy related public entities in addition to Falcon including AltaGas Ltd., Whitecap Resources Inc., Cequence Energy Ltd., Surge Energy Inc., Leucrotta Exploration Inc. and Connacher Oil & Gas Limited.
+He is also a Managing Director of JOG Capital Inc., a private equity oil and gas investment firm located in Calgary, Alberta.
 The greater part of Mr. Gilbert's career was spent in the independent energy evaluation consulting sector.
 In 1979, he joined the predecessor oil and gas engineering and geological firm which became Gilbert Laustsen Jung Associates Ltd. ("GLJ") where he served as a Principal Officer beginning in 1988 and as President and Chief Executive Officer from 1994 through to his retirement from consulting in 2005.
-Mr. Gilbert has a BSc from the University of Manitoba in Civil Engineering and is a member of the Association of Petroleum Engineers, and Geoscientists of Alberta, the Society of Petroleum Engineers and the Society of Petroleum Engineers.
+Mr. Gilbert has a BSc from the University of Manitoba in Civil Engineering and is a member of the Association of Petroleum Engineers, and Geoscientists of Alberta and the Society of Petroleum Engineers.